Andy Kirk (footballer): Alloa Athletic

 In June 2013 Kirk signed with newly promoted First Division team Alloa Athletic having trained with the club in the latter part of the 2012/13 season after being released by Dunfermline due to the club being in administration.

 International

 Kirk was capped 11 times by Northern Ireland.
 His debut came against Hungary in April 2000.
 After a four-year absence he played against the Czech Republic in October 2009.
 His most recent appearance was in a friendly against Albania in 2010.

 Coaching career

 Kirk joined Rangers Academy as a youth coach in March 2015.
 He returned to Edinburgh in February 2016 to coach Heart of Midlothian's U17 team.
 In December 2016, Kirk became joint interim manager with Jon Daly following Robbie Neilson's departure.

 In August 2020, Kirk was appointed the First Team Manager and Girls' Academy Manager of Hearts Women.

 Brechin City

 In June 2021, Kirk was appointed the manager of Highland League side Brechin City.
+Brechin won the Highland League championship in 2022–23, but lost on penalties in the promotion playoffs to The Spartans.

+St Johnstone

+Kirk left Brechin in November 2023 to become assistant manager of Premiership club St Johnstone, working alongside Craig Levein.